-Keitany seized control of the race by the halfway point reached in 15:47 and quickly put distance between her and the second place finisher Ruti Aga, of Ethiopia, who finished in 32:21 on a warm and muggy evening.
+Keitany seized control of the race by the halfway point, reached in 15:47, and quickly put distance between her and the eventual second-place finisher Ruti Aga of Ethiopia, who finished in 32:21 on a warm and muggy evening.

-Ottawa is unique in that the elite ladies are given a head start of 4:10 and the first to cross the line, male or female, earns a $4,000 bonus to go with the $6,000 first place prize.
-Keitany was successful on both counts, and the course record earned her an additional $2,000.
+Ottawa is unique in that the elite women are given a head start of 4:10 – the difference in time between the men's and women's course records – and the first to cross the line, male or female, earns a $4000 bonus to go with the $6000 first-place prize.
+Keitany was successful on both counts, and the course record earned her an additional $2000.

 Surrounded by admirers, including diplomats from the Kenyan embassy, she was asked if she had been nervous before the race.

-“Yes, I was nervous because, when you are going for your first race, you don’t know what you are going to actually run,” she revealed.
+“Yes, I was nervous because when you are going for your first race, you don’t know what you are going to actually run,” she said.